-Germany, resp. the Federal Ministry of Transport, Building and Urban Affairs, adopted and enacted the maritime spatial plan for the EEZ of the Baltic Sea as "Ordinance on Spatial Planning in the German Exclusive Economic Zone in the Baltic Sea (AWZ Baltic Sea-ROV)" on 10th December 2009, the plan entering into force on Dec.
+German parliament adopted and the Federal Ministry of Transport, Building and Urban Affairs, enacted the maritime spatial plan for the EEZ of the Baltic Sea as "Ordinance on Spatial Planning in the German Exclusive Economic Zone in the Baltic Sea (AWZ Baltic Sea-ROV)" on 10th December 2009, the plan entering into force on Dec.
 19th 2009.